 The Baltic Assembly (BA) is a consultative cooperation organisation of the parliaments of the three Baltic States which discusses issues of mutual interest.
-A 12-member delegation of the Riigikogu represents Estonia in the Assembly.

 The official languages of the BA are Estonian, Latvian and Lithuanian.
 Other languages are used by agreement of the delegations.

-Five committees have been formed for the Baltic parliamentary cooperation:
+Six committees have been formed for the Baltic parliamentary cooperation:

-- Legal Affairs and Security Committee
+- Security and Defence Committee

 - Economics, Energy and Innovation Committee